microsoft/thrifty/README.md

 - Thrifty structs are always valid, once built.
 - Fields that are neither required nor optional (i.e., "default") are treated as optional; a struct with an unset default field may still be serialized.
 - TupleProtocol is unsupported at present.
-- Server-specific features from Apache's implementation are not duplicated in Thrifty.
+- Server-specific features are only supported for Kotlin code generation and currently considered experimental

 ## Guide To Thrifty